dnsimple/dnsimple-support/content/articles/txt-record.markdown

 - Long TXTs will be broken down into 255 characters-long chunks wrapped in double quotes

 <note>
-If you provide TXT record content wrapped in double quotes, our system won't make any change to it and it will stored verbatim
+If you provide TXT record content wrapped in double quotes, our system won't make any change to it and it will store it verbatim
 </note>

 Let's imagine you want to create the following 2048 bit DKIM key: